 Soft skills basically mean everything related to personal attributes and traits.
 Soft skills needed for marketing are more of a skill tree that branches to other skills, and together they define a marketer’s character.
-Examples:

-Leadership and initiative
+Leadership and Innovation

 You might think this would only be handy if you’re the head of a department.
 But the fact is most ideas come from further down the chain of command.
 You need to be able to take action and inspire others to believe in your idea.

 Specifically, it’s quite common for members of your team to have specific technical marketing skills, which others lack.
 This can lead to two situations where leadership skills and a teacher mentality are crucial.

 In some cases, this creates an opportunity for some workers to share their technical skills with others.
 In others, tension can occur where someone with helpful digital skills has to convince their colleagues that a new technique is worth their while.

 The whole department needs to work in perfect sync to achieve maximum efficiency.
 So collaboration is a must in marketing.
 You will also work hand in hand with other departments in efforts to maximize profits.

 The rise of digital technology has added additional challenges here.
 The thing is, between email, video chats, instant messaging and other communication apps, things can quickly get messy.

 In this context, communicating effectively across teams means staying organised and understanding how to best use a range of digital tools.

 2. Marketing Strategy Skills